pascomnet/documentation/site/content/client-desktop-userguide/phonebook/_index.en.md

 ## Outlook Kontakte importieren (ab v.2013)

-Findet der pascom Desktop Client auf dem PC ein unterstütztes Telefonbuch von Outlook können die Einträge automatisch als **privates Telefonbuch** dem Client hinzugefügt werden.
+If the pascom Desktop Client finds a supported Outlook phone book on the PC, the entries can be automatically added to the client in the **private phone book**.

-1. Open the **Client-Settings** via the pascom Menü
+1. Open the {{< ui-button "client settings">}} via the pascom Menü

 ![Open Client Settings](open_clientsettings.jpg)
 </br>

-2. Click on **Outlook Settings** in the **Settings menu**
+2. Click on {{< ui-button "Outlook settings">}} in the **Settings menu**

 ![Outlook Settings](outlook_settings.en.jpg)
 </br>

-3. **Activate** the connector and the pascom client will automatically attempt to connect to your **Outlook**.
+3. {{< ui-button "Activate">}} the connector and the pascom client will automatically attempt to connect to your **Outlook**.

 ### Set Outlook PST folder manually

 The Outlook PST file contains all Outlook data.
 Among others also your contacts.

-1. Click the **Add**-Button at **Selected folders** and select the directory where the Outlook PST file is located.
+1. Click on {{< ui-button "add">}} by the **Selected folders** section and select the directory where the Outlook PST file is located.

 ### Update Outlook contacts

 The pascom client automatically updates your Outlook contacts every time you start the program.
-If newly created contact data does not yet appear in the pascom phone book, click on **Update Outlook Contacts** in the settings menu.
+If newly created contact data does not yet appear in the pascom phone book, click on {{< ui-button "update outlook contacts">}} in the settings menu.

 <br />